 Systems thinking also requires individuals and groups to see these problems as interconnected issues (Fig. 2).
 For example, there’s no single thing that will end poverty.
 It’s linked to many other problems, such as income inequality, access to clean water, food scarcity, affordable housing and so on.
-China’s water shortage has a lot to do with pollution and over-use.
 World hunger involves agriculture, climate change and access to land.
 The more people we can engage in this process, and the more we acknowledge these connections, the more effective products and solutions we’ll be able to develop.

 Go beyond the green bond